Voting in Oklahoma

 Step 2: Complete and return your ballot ASAP.

-• Return in person to your county election office on Election Day by 7 p.m.
+• Return in person to your county election office by the close of business the day before Election Day.

 • Or stamp and mail your ballot - ballots must be received by Election Day at 7 p.m. to be counted.
 We recommend mailing your ballot at least two weeks before as the post office is not always reliable.
 The best intentions will not matter if your ballot is received after Election Day, your ballot will not count.